sinisterlukas-web/m1n1-From-HOST-M3-Support/README.md

 # m1n1: A bootloader and experimentation playground for Apple Silicon
-'This remix for my personal m1n1 m3 support project is still upheld to the same certifications as the m1n1 repository (as it was based on) created by Asahi Linux.'
+NOTE: _**This remix for my personal m1n1 m3 support project is still upheld to the same certifications as the m1n1 repository (as it was based on) created by Asahi Linux.**_
 ## Building

 You need an `aarch64-linux-gnu-gcc` cross-compiler toolchain (or a native one, if running on ARM64).